-The campsite and camping barn is open for pre-arranged educational groups and events only.
+The campsite and camping barn is ONLY open for pre-arranged educational groups and events.
 The facilities are not open for general public use.

-If your organisation or charity is interested in making a group booking, please contact the Countryside Management team either by email: email@example.com or by phone: 0345 60 80 193.
+If your organisation or charity is interested in making a group booking, please contact the Countryside Management team either by email: firstname.lastname@example.org or call the East Sussex County Council Contact Centre on: 0345 60 80 193.

 Parking fees for visitors using the campsite